Dedinovo

 Dedinovo (Деди́ново) is a village in Lukhovitsky District of Moscow Oblast, Russia, located on both sides of the Oka River 12 km (6.5 mi) north of Lukhovitsy and 110 km (65 mi) south-east of Moscow.
-In 1990 the population was estimated at approximately 7,000.
+In 1990 the population was estimated at 7,000.

 The population is predominantly employed in agriculture.
 Carrots and potatoes are the main crops grown in the village's fields.

 Dedinovo has a convenience store, a movie theater, a post office, and a bookstore.
 A ferry/bus-station of the Lukhovitsy-Lisyi Nory road is located here.